BF528/project-3-group-8/README.md

 # Repository Contents
+The repository has script/code for all the roles and a final report for the project.
+In addition to this, we have also uploaded figures/deliverables needed.

 Provide a brief description of each script/code file in this repo, what it does, and how to execute it